TamimEhsan/interview-questions-bangladesh/README.md

 <details>
 <summary>
 You have string with repeated character.
 Example : `abcaade`.
+Count the number of characters that occur more than once.
 You can’t use array or map.
 </summary>
 <br>
 [Answer 1]
 My approach : Sort & search concurrent character `nlog(n)`.

 [Answer 2]
 Optimize approach : An integer have 32 bit.
 We have 26 small letter character.
 We just need to allocate each bit for position of a character.
-If an element is present set the concurrent bit.  & finally count.
+If an element is present set the concurrent bit and  finally count the number of set bit.
+(Comment from Tamim: Before trying this approach communicate with the interviewer to make sure about the characters present in the string ie only a-z is present and nothing else)
 <br/>
 </details>